 7. Write a list of everything that’s wrong

 Sometimes life does actually suck, and quite possibly for reasons beyond your control.
 Take the time to write down everything that is currently going wrong for you.
 Look at the list.
 Accept what is on there and how it is making you feel.
 Highlight the things you could do something about, and highlight in a different color the things that are beyond your control.
 Ask yourself those questions- will this matter a week from now, a day from now, a year from now, five years from now?
-That’s not to belittle your feelings but rather to accept that all feelings are valid but also that all feelings do pass.
+This is not to belittle your feelings, but rather to accept that all feelings are valid, and also that all feelings pass.

 8. Do something proactive

 We often don’t feel good when we feel like we have no control, so the next tip is to seize it back and do something to change the status quo.
-Now it could be something on the list above that you identified as having control over, or it could be something as simple as making your bed or clearing the kitchen counter, but either way, the point is to stop being passive and / or reactive and instead get proactive.
+Now it could be something on the list above that you identified as having control over, or it could be something as simple as making your bed or clearing the kitchen counter.
+Either way, the point is to stop being passive and / or reactive.
+Instead get proactive and do something.

 9. Cuddle your furbabies

 I’ve mentioned this before and I’ll mention it again- sometimes you’ve just got to stop and cuddle a puppy.
-Simply by petting your dog or cat you can release oxytocin, the feel-good hormone that I mentioned above.
+Simply by petting your dog or cat you can release oxytocin, the feel-good hormone that I mentioned above – so if sex isn’t available, this is worth a try.
 The best thing about pets too is that many have a sixth sense about your mood so will be there, waiting to receive all the cuddles you need to give until you start to feel better.

 10. Fake happy

-We’ve come a long way scientifically since the days when we practices talking with our palms open in a non-defensive gesture.
-And as we gain an increased understanding on our holistic nature- by that I mean that our body and mind are not two separate entities, we can leverage this to help us feel better.
+We’ve come a long way in the study of body language since the days when we practiced talking with our palms open in a non-defensive gesture.
+And as we’ve gained an increased understanding of our holistic nature – meaning that our body and mind are not two separate things – we can leverage this to help us feel better.
 This is a super long way of saying- smile!
 Yes, studies have shown that smiling even when you don’t feel like it actually reduces your stress.
-So keep making yourself smile on a regular basis throughout the day.
+So turn that frown upside down!